microsoft/teams-ai/js/samples/05.chatModeration/README.md

 1. Ensure you have downloaded and installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
-1. Select **File > Open Folder** in VS Code and choose this samples directory from the repo
+1. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.